Homestay and private board

 Homestays are very popular for international students with English as a second language.
 Homestays give you an opportunity to practice English and learn about New Zealand's culture in a safe and supportive environment.
-It is recommended that if you are an international student under the age of 18, you choose homestay accommodation.
+We recommend all international students under the age of 18 on arrival apply for UC approved homestay accommodation.

 Homestays are also a good option if you prefer living in a family environment.
 All homestay families are carefully selected for their friendly, helpful attitudes and comfortable homes.

-This type of accommodation is suitable for individual students and sometimes couples, but not students with families.
+This type of accommodation is suitable for individual students only.

 When and how to apply for a homestay

 Your applications for homestay accommodation must be received at least two weeks before arrival.
 Homestay is for a minimum period of 8 weeks' accommodation.